freeall/http-monitor/README.md

 Check if a server is running.
 Is both a module and an executable.

-Will report an error on none, 4xx, or 5xx
+Will report an error if there is the statuscode is 4xx, 5xx or if the server doesn't respond.

 ## Installation